The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Related Work

-\paragraph{Storage systems for ZNS SSDs.} Several studies explore new storage system designs for ZNS SSDs.
+\para{Storage systems for ZNS SSDs.} Several studies explore new storage system designs for ZNS SSDs.
 Bjorling {\em et al.} \cite{bjorling21} adapt F2FS \cite{lee15} and RocksDB \cite{rocksdb} for ZNS SSDs, and show that the adapted systems have lower I/O amplification and higher performance than conventional SSDs.
 Other studies focus on the performance and management aspects of ZNS SSDs.
 Examples include improving the performance of log-structured merge-tree stores \cite{oneil96} for ZNS SSDs \cite{jung22,lee22,lee23waltz}, optimizing host-level garbage collection \cite{choi20,han21,seo23,byeon23}, proposing new ZNS interfaces for efficient zone management \cite{maheshwari21,han21,min23}, enabling ZNS SSDs for swap storage \cite{bergman22}, designing new I/O scheduling for improved intra-zone parallelism \cite{bae22}, extending Zone Append for sub-block data appends \cite{purandare22}, and ensuring crash consistency on F2FS backed by ZNS SSDs \cite{lee23}.

 While the above studies focus on a single ZNS SSD, RAIZN \cite{kim23} exposes a ZNS SSD array as a single ZNS interface to applications, and focuses on fault tolerance, correctness, and crash consistency.
+BIZA \cite{yi24} presents a self-governing block-interface ZNS all-flash-array that hides the ZNS interface from applications, while internally exploiting zone random write area (ZRWA) and intra-/inter-zone parallelism to improve both endurance and performance.
 In contrast, \sysname focuses on exploiting Zone Append for high performance.

-\paragraph{Interfaces for offloading address management.} While our work focuses on the Zone Append interface, some studies propose new storage interfaces that offload address management from applications to storage devices as in Zone Append.
+\para{Interfaces for offloading address management.} While our work focuses on the Zone Append interface, some studies propose new storage interfaces that offload address management from applications to storage devices as in Zone Append.
 Examples include range writes \cite{anand08} and Direct File System \cite{josephson10} for file system management, nameless writes \cite{zhang12} and software-enabled flash \cite{sef} for flash-based SSDs, as well as ZEA \cite{manzanares16} for host-managed shingled magnetic recording drives.
 We conjecture that \sysname, which builds on Zone Append, can also build on the above interfaces to improve RAID performance, and we pose this issue as future work.